jiaweit2/msa-middleware/README.md

 ## Customization
+All custom files are expected to be Python files.
 Users may edit the following files to customize:
 - Edit `middleware/custom/global-conf.json` to config the nodes information in the correct format.
 An example is given in that file.
 - Write your own query in `application/data/query`.
 - Write your own annotators/sensors under `middleware/custom/`.